TAO-ENGR/club-website/club-website/README.md

 - [Next.js](https://nextjs.org/)
 - [Node.js](https://nodejs.org/)
 - CSS Framework - [Tailwind CSS](https://tailwindcss.com/)
+  - if you are new to CSS in general, just search up: "whatever you want to do in CSS" and then search up "that result in Tailwind"
+    - ex. "center div in CSS" > `align-items: center; justify-items: center;` > "align-items: center in Tailwind CSS"
+  - make sure you get the Tailwind extension on VScode!! (lowkey necessary for dev experience)
 - CSS Components - [Shadcn/ui](https://ui.shadcn.com/)
 - Icons - [react-icons](https://react-icons.github.io/react-icons/)
 - [Typescript](https://www.typescriptlang.org/)